ippontech/blog-usa/posts/generating-data-sets-with-q.md

 About a week ago, Spotify created a new playlist for me entitled "Your Top Songs 2018."
 Curious, I listened to the playlist and realized it was more accurate than if I submitted a list of my top songs from 2018 manually.
 This got me thinking about machine learning and how it has permeated even the most casual aspects of our lives, like music.
 What struck me most about this realization was how accurate the playlist seemed.
 Listening to that playlist, I felt Spotify knew better than I know me.
 Then I got to thinking, how much did Spotify know me better?
 Can we measure that?
 Can we know for certain how much Spotify knows me versus how well I know me?
 I posit yes, but music and taste are far too subjective an arena for fleshing out this concept.
 Let us ask this question with something more concrete, stock prices.

 # The Problem
 In my sordid past, I would generate pseudo-random data using a language called _q_ and run machine learning algorithms against the data sets.
-The results would be solid prediction models against an entire month of data that generated with a few keystrokes.
-This was good one of the biggest barriers to machine learning was removed almost entirely: data collection.
+The results would be useless prediction models against an entire month of fake data that I generated with a few keystrokes.
+For me, this meant one of the biggest barriers to machine learning was removed almost entirely: data collection.
 I no longer had to gather my own data, establish an ingest pipeline, or work around the copious fields present in some online data set.
 I had all of the data I wanted and nothing more than that.
 The bad part about using _q_ to generate pseudo-random data sets is exactly that, I ran a machine learning algorithm against pseudo-random data.
 This is a lazy practice and is frankly ignorant of the tenants of data science.
 However, if you take a moment to think about it, how different is my pseudo-random set of generated data from my personal list of top 2018 songs?
 How wide is that gap?
 What factors influence the size of the gap, and can we learn to close it?
 Can we automate the analysis of these factors and possible teach machines to fix our data for us?
 Could a data set gathered over a period of a month be enough to seed accurate data for a week, a month, a year in advance or more?

 # The Motivation